interstellar/starlight/starlight/doc/Protocol.md

 [TopUpTx](#topuptx).

-Host and Guest are always watching the account for any incoming payments, which they immediately credit to Host's balance.
+Host and Guest are always watching the account for any incoming payments, which they immediately credit to Host’s balance.

 ## Conflict resolution